ENGLISH FOR

 Taking Medical History

-· Introducing oneself by using a specific greeting with patients.
+· Introducing oneself by using a

 · Gathering patient information